Solomon44/Omnifood/readme.md

-Omnifood[v1].
+Omnifood

 This is a simple one-page website featuring the fictitious Omnifood brand.

-This is built and taught from a Udemy course RWD and Development with HTML5 and CSS3.
+Building Responsive real world website using HTML5, Css3 and jquerry. #instructor: Jonas Schmedtmann (udemy)